pragmalang/pragma/docs/introduction.md

 # Introduction

-Heavenly-x is a language for defining data schemas and their associated validation and transformation logic, and authorization rules.
+Heavenly-x is a language for building server-side applications by defining data schemas and their associated validation, transformation, and authorization logic.
 For example:

 ```heavenly-x
 @user